mateusabelli/flamenco/web/project-website/content/_index.md

 ### Easy Customization

-Designed to be customizable, Flamenco allows TDs to specify Job Types using the JavaScript language and seamlessly fit into the pipeline.
+Designed to be customizable, Flamenco allows TDs to specify Job Types are specified using the JavaScript language and seamlessly fit into a pipeline.

 <--->

 ### Cross-platform and Self-hosted

-Flamenco runs on all major operating system, and is fully hosted on your own hardware.
+Flamenco runs on all major operating systems, and is self hostable.
 Your data is yours, and yours alone.

 {{< /columns >}}